grafos-ml/frappe/doc/src/tutorial.rst

 last and combine all the results from many buckets into a sigle answer.

 Matrix Factorisation is not the only method we can serve.
-In fact, many methods could be fit into such serving system (popularity, random, personalised popularity).
+In fact, many methods could be fit into such serving system (popularity, personalised popularity).
 Other methods that are very different could reimplement the getScores(user) interface.
 The filters and rerankers would still be the same and save some coding time.